Skip to main content

 Technical Analysis

-CVE-2025-62707 is a vulnerability classified under CWE-834 (Excessive Iteration) affecting the pypdf library, a pure-Python PDF processing tool widely used for reading and manipulating PDF files.
+CVE-2025-62707 is a vulnerability classified under CWE-834 (Excessive Iteration) affecting the py-pdf pypdf library, a widely used pure-Python PDF processing tool.
 Versions prior to 6.1.3 contain a flaw where an attacker can craft a specially designed PDF file that includes an inline image using the DCTDecode filter.
-When pypdf parses the content stream of such a page, it enters an infinite loop due to excessive iteration over the content stream data.
-This infinite loop leads to denial of service by causing the consuming application to hang or consume excessive CPU resources, potentially leading to resource exhaustion.
-The vulnerability does not require any privileges, authentication, or user interaction, making it remotely exploitable simply by processing a malicious PDF.
-Although no known exploits are reported in the wild, the vulnerability poses a risk to any system that automatically processes untrusted PDF files using vulnerable pypdf versions.
-The issue was addressed and fixed in pypdf version 6.1.3, which prevents the infinite loop condition during parsing.
+When pypdf parses the content stream of such a page, it enters an infinite loop due to excessive iteration triggered by the crafted content.
+This infinite loop results in denial of service (DoS) by consuming CPU resources indefinitely, potentially causing application or system unresponsiveness.
+The vulnerability requires no authentication or user interaction, and can be exploited remotely by simply providing the malicious PDF to a vulnerable system.
+The CVSS 4.0 base score is 6.6 (medium severity), reflecting the network attack vector, no privileges required, no user interaction, and a high impact on availability.
+The vulnerability has been addressed and fixed in pypdf version 6.1.3.
+No public exploits or active exploitation have been reported to date.
+This vulnerability is particularly relevant for organizations that use pypdf for automated PDF processing, document management, or content extraction, especially when handling untrusted or external PDF files.

 Potential Impact